Adaptively Robust LLM Monitoring via Activation Watermarking: Method

 \section{Method}

-We begin by proposing adaptive attackers who craft prompts to simultaneously elicit harmful outputs and evade detection.
-Then we propose \emph{activation watermarking}, a defense that embeds a secret direction in the model's hidden states, making evasion difficult even for adaptive adversaries.
+We begin by defining adaptive attackers and proposing methods to derive prompts that (i) elicit harmful outputs and (ii) evade detection.
+Then we propose \emph{Activation Watermarking} (AWM), our detection mechanism that makes evasion substantially more difficult for adaptive adversaries.